Avoid the Witching Hour – Ideas for Families

 Rebecca: Figure out if the kids need certain things.
 For example I can tell by how two of my girls are acting that they need to go to bed.
 It doesn’t matter if it is 1/2 hour before their normal bedtime.
 I have the luxury of working with their internal schedules so sometimes bedtime has been an hour earlier.
 We have songs we almost always sing and that is a comfort to them as well, especially if things start getting a bit out of control for a bit.
 And almost as important if not more – get enough sleep yourself.
 I’m still working on this one.

-This is KEY.
-Starting earlier with clean up and dinner allows us to go slower with our evening routines.
-I have got to stop whatever I’m doing, make dinner and get kids eating before it gets too late.
-They tend to play quietly or start watching a movie around 4pm, which is fine, but if I let it go on too long and get lulled into thinking I don’t have to move things along, suddenly everyone is hungry and cranky and I can hardly manage to make dinner for all of their fighting.
+Starting earlier with clean-up and dinner allows us to go slower with our evening routines.
+I have got to stop whatever I’m doing, make dinner and get the kids eating before it gets too late.
+They tend to play quietly or start watching a movie around 4 pm, which is fine, but if I let it go on too long and get lulled into thinking I don’t have to move things along, suddenly everyone is hungry and cranky and I can hardly manage to make dinner because everyone has already crashed and the problems begin.

 Have a Dinner Plan